-Evaluate the short-term impactsof the Comprehensive Assistance for Family Caregivers and the Caregiver Support Services Programs by addressing the following aims:
+VA CARES QUERI evaluated the short-term impacts of the Comprehensive Program and the Program of General Caregiver Support Services by addressing the following aims:

-- Assess the impacts of The Comprehensive Program on the health and well-being of primary family caregivers.
+- Assess the impacts of the Comprehensive Program on the health and wellbeing of primary family caregivers;

 The VA Caregiver Support Program (CSP), part of VA Care Management and Social Work Services, strives to help those who partner with VA to care for people who have 'borne the battle' through specific programs and a support line that offers emotional support and resources to family members and friends, who care for Veterans on a daily basis.